jpease/timogin/manual/performance/giving-feedback.markdown

 *This is not good feedback.
 It is specific but not actionable.
 Because it is not actionable it will likely be perceived as an unkind criticism.*

-* "I like how you provided examples.
+* "I like how you included examples.
 It made it easier to understand the point.
 If you looked for other places to include examples, it would make your writing even better."
 *This is good feedback.
 It is specific and actionable.*